Bhargee/fmot/README.md

 ## TODO
 Keeping this log to help me organize work between sessions.
 Currently two frame tracking and association works w/o using the KF.

-Need to integrate this.
-Also, new tracks work pretty flawlessly, though `MIN_IOU` is probably way too low.
+Need to integrate the KF.

+New tracks work pretty flawlessly, though `MIN_IOU` is probably way too low.
 Need to kill tracks after `T_MIN`.

+Need to improve visualization, with colors or with cv2's GUI display.

 Also, need to profile and see if I can speedup.
 Maybe the cython calls to darknet are too slow, I don't know anything about cython.